Xqhare/nyx/README.md

 ## Features

 - Real-time monitoring of system metrics
+- Advanced chart colour technology - Use any colour you want!
+- Extreme precision
+- Timezone support
+- Time and date display
+- Settable settings
+- Advanced settings
+- A logo
+- Intuitive and classic design
+- Choice between light and dark mode
-- Currently only supports my system specifically (Others could maybe, sometimes, work!)
+- Currently only supports my systems specifically (Other systems could maybe, sometimes, work too!)

 ## Why Use Nyx?